addiscent/vagrant-ruby-rails/README.md

 The work done by the provisioning scripts during this initial "vagrant up" build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

-There is a large amount of message output during provisioning.
+There is a large amount of terminal message output during provisioning.
 The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, RVM, Git, and Node.js_ are _not_ being placed directly onto your _host_, they are being placed into the _guest-vbox_.
 When provisioning of the _guest-vbox_ finishes,  the _guest-vbox_ is then stored onto the _host_.

 Enter the following command :